Live Updates

 What Changed

-• Review ongoing/future issuances against former block listing criteria: confirm securities unissued pre-19 January 2026 and same purpose to rely on forbearance
+• Review ongoing/future issuances against former block listing criteria: confirm securities unissued pre-19 January 2026 and same purpose to rely on forbearance.

-• Monitor FCA announcements for consultation launch and updates; prepare responses if issuing frequently
+• Monitor FCA announcements for consultation launch and updates; prepare responses if issuing frequently.

-• No immediate "as soon as possible" notifications needed under forbearance for qualifying cases
+• No immediate "as soon as possible" notifications needed under forbearance for qualifying cases.

 Key Dates

-19 January 2026 - POATRs regime and UKLR changes effective, including PRM 1.6.4R (60-day RIS notification) and deletion of UKLR 20.6 block listings.
+- POATRs regime and UKLR changes effective, including PRM 1.6.4R (60-day RIS notification) and deletion of UKLR 20.6 block listings

-Shortly after February 2026 - FCA consultation on removing UKLR 6.4.4R(4) and equivalents (no exact date specified).
+- FCA consultation on removing UKLR 6.4.4R(4) and equivalents (no exact date specified)

 Compliance Impact